Policy for Shared Care with NHS and Private Provider

 6. You must proactively arrange, attend and complete all required monitoring with us.

-8. Any change in dose or medication must be determined by the original specialist e.g.
+8. Any change in dose or medication must be determined by the original specialist e.g. change of dose, lack of stock (we are not responsible for stock shortages in pharmacies).

 9. Timely and effective communication from the initiating specialist when it is needed for any queries or concerns we may have.
+The specialist service must have an email, telephone and address.

 10. The practice has capacity to accommodate the shared care prescribing request.